Cryru/Emotion/README.md

   - Runs on another thread and generates log files.
   - Remote logging to PaperTrail and other services which support UDP logging.
 - Framerate independent timing with a configurable semi-fixed step.
+  - Provide your own custom engine loop, if you'd like.
 - Easy tilemap drawing and handling, animated tiles, object handling and lookup, and more.
   - .TMX support and integration with [Tiled](https://www.mapeditor.org/)
 - Custom fast XML serializer/deserializer with support for derived types, dictionaries, and others.